namitjain05/Amazon-Sales-Analysis/README.md

-# Airlines-Dashboard
+# Amazon Sales Analysis Dasboard

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection

 ## Problem Statement
 Amazon, being one of the largest e-commerce platforms, generates a massive amount of sales data across various product categories.
 However, without a structured analysis, it becomes difficult for business stakeholders to monitor performance, identify growth opportunities, and understand customer preferences.

 This project aims to address the need for a comprehensive sales analysis dashboard that provides actionable insights using Power BI.
 The focus is on:

 Tracking Year-To-Date (YTD) and Quarter-To-Date (QTD) sales trends.

 Monitoring the volume of products sold and customer reviews to gauge satisfaction.

 Visualizing performance metrics across time periods and product categories.

 Identifying the top-performing products by both sales and reviews.

-By fulfilling these requirements, the dashboard empowers decision-makers to:
-Understand seasonality and weekly performance fluctuations.

-Assess which products are driving the most revenue and customer engagement.

-Make data-driven decisions for inventory planning, marketing, and product strategy.

 ### Steps followed